gmedina-de/Fluentness/README.md

 Fluentness is thought to be extendable, either within your application's base package or even developing standalone plugins.

 ## Technologies
-This project is based on these technologies:
+This project is based on these open source technologies:
 - Java 8, specifically [OpenJDK](https://openjdk.java.net/)
 - JPA as ORM, implemented by [EclipseLink](https://www.eclipse.org/eclipselink/)
 - [JUnit](https://junit.org/junit4/) and Mockito for unit testing